 Kilauea itself was a nice little town and we headed in there a few times to grab goodies and coffee from the fantastic Kilauea Bakery.
-The Healthy Hut was also a great spot to get local craft beer and healthy snacks.
+The Healthy Hut was also a great spot to get local craft beers and healthy snacks.

 The North Shore has a more relaxed vibe than the resort dominated south coast and the busier feel of the central coast.
 Hanalei encapsulated that vibe.
-It is a truly magical spot that I first became aware of when watching one of my favourite movies ‘The Descendants’.
+It is a truly magical spot that I first became aware of when watching one of my favorite movies ‘The Descendants’.

 The town itself is full of surf shops and restaurants which are worth a look, as well as a simply gorgeous little church, but the real magic of the place lies at the beach.